Skip to main content

 Git Sync

-Push rollout changes and let the platform sync the code version used for training.
+Push rollout changes and let the platform sync the code version used for evaluation runs and training runs.

 Training Runs

-Submit and monitor training after local eval passes.
+Submit and monitor a training run after the evaluation run passes.